LeeCampbell/IntroToRx/content/16_TestingRx.md

 Assert.IsTrue(exceptionThrown);
 ```

 It looks like we would have no choice but to make our test wait for a minute before running that assert.
-In practice, we'd want to wait a little over a minute, because if the computer running the test is busy, it might run the relevant code a bit later than we've asked.
+In practice, we'd want to wait a little over a minute, because if the computer running the test is busy, it might trigger the timeout bit later than we've asked.
 This kind of scenario is notorious for causing tests to fail occasionally even when there's no real problem in the code being tested.

 Nobody wants slow, inconsistent tests.
 So let's look at how Rx helps us to avoid these problems.